 Father, thank you for Jesus.
 Thank you that I can know and understand who you are through Jesus.
 Thank you that the key to life is in Jesus.

 ‘In speaking of the angels he says, “He makes his angels winds, his servants flames of fire”’ (v.7).

 ‘Are not all angels ministering spirits sent to serve those who will inherit salvation?’ (v.14).

-It is exciting to think there are angels flying around the world bringing help to the people of God.
+I have heard of unexplainable stories of rescue or remarkable intervention that may well have been angel.
+It is exciting to think there are angels flying around the world bringing help to those who need God.

 Verse of the Day

 ‘In the past God spoke to our ancestors through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son…’ (Hebrews 1:1–2).

 The Bible in One Year commentary is now available in book form.
 Available on amazon.co.uk